What Is a Supply Chain Management Degree?

 - Critical Thinking

 - Global Awareness, Perspectives and Ethics

-Students interested in earning a BS in logistics and supply chain management go through the standard GCU admissions process.
-A step-by-step guide to admissions is detailed here.
+Students interested in earning a BS in Supply Chain and Logistics Management degree go through the standard GCU admissions process.
+View a step-by-step guide to GCU's admissions requirements.

 General Education Requirements